-Section 28.
-Whenever, after hearing and investigation as provided by this act, the commission shall find that any charge, regulation or practice affecting the transportation of passengers or property, or any service in connection therewith, not hereinbefore specifically designated, is unreasonable or unjustly discriminatory, it shall have the power to regulate the same as provided in sections 12 and 14 of this act.

-Railroad accidents; duty of commission as to investigation.
+Rates not specifically designated.
 SECTION 29.
+Whenever, after hearing and investigation as provided by this act, the commission shall find that any charge, regulation or practice affecting the transportation of passengers or property, or any service in connection therewith, not hereinbefore specifically designated, is unreasonable or unjustly discriminatory, it shall have the power to regulate the same as provided in sections :2 and 14 of this act.

+Accidents.
+SECTION 30.
 Every railroad shall, whenever an accident attended with loss of human life occurs within this state, upon its line of road or on its depot grounds or yards, give immediate notice thereof to the commission.
 In the event of any such accident, the commission, if it deem the public interest requires it, shall cause an investigation to be made forthwith, which investigation shall be held in the locality of the accident, unless, for greater convenience of those concerned, it shall order such investigation to be held at some other place, and said investigation may be adjourned from place to place as may be found necessary and convenient.
-The commission shall seasonably notify an officer or station agent of the company of the time and place of the investigation.
-The cost of such investigation shall be certified by the chairman of the commission, and the same shall be audited and paid by the state in the same manner as other expenses are audited and paid and a record or file of said proceedings and evidence shall be kept by said commission.
+The commission shall scasonably notify an officer or station agent of the company of the time and place of the investigation.
+The cost of such investigation shall be certified by the chairman of the commission, and the same shall be audited and paid by the state in the same manner as other expenses are audited and paid.

-Section 30.
-The commission shall inquire into any neglect or violation of the laws of this state by any such railroad corporation hereinbefore defined doing business violation of laws of state. therein, or by the officers, agents or employes thereof, or by any person operating a railroad, and shall have the power, and it shall be its duty, to enforce the provisions of this act as well as all other laws relating to railroads and report all violations thereof to the attorney-general; upon request of the commission it shall be the duty of the attorney-general of commission attorney-general or the prosecuting attorney of the proper county to aid in eral or prosecution, prosecution, hearing or trial had under ney shall the provisions of this act, and to institute and prosecute all necessary actions or proceedings for the enforcement of this act and of all other laws of this state relating to railroads and for the punishment of all violations thereof.
-Any forfeiture or penalty herein provided shall be recovered and suit thereon shall be brought in the name of the state of Ohio in the court of common pleas for Franklin county, or of any county having jurisdiction of the defendant.
-The attorneygeneral of Ohio shall be the counsel in any proceeding, investigation, hearing or trial prosecuted or defended by the commission, or any prosecuting attorney selected by said commission in any county where such action is pending.
+Inquiry into violations.
+SECTION 31.
+The commission shall inquire into any neglect or violation of the laws of this state by any railroad corporation doing business therein, or by the officers, agents or employes thereof, or by any person operating a railroad, and shall have the power, and it shall be its duty, to enforce the provisions of this act as well as all other laws relating to railroads and report all violations thereof to the attorney general; upon request of the commission it shall be the duty of the attorney general or the district attorney of the proper county, to aid in any investigation, hearing or trial had under the provisions of this act, and to institute and prosecute all necessary actions or proceedings for the enforcement of this act and of all other laws of this state relating to railroads and for the punishment of all violations thereof.
+Any forfeiture or penalty herein provided shall be recovered and suit thereon shall be brought in the name of the state of Wisconsin in the circuit court for Dane county.
+The commission shall have authority to employ counsel in any proceeding, investigation, hearing or trial.

-Section 31.
-All claims against any railroad for loss of SECTION 31.
-All claims against any railroad for loss of or damage to property from any cause, or for overcharge upon any shipments, or for any other service, if not acted upon within ninety days from the date of the filing of such acted upon within ninety days from the date of the filing of such acted upon within ninety days from the date of the filing of such acted upon within ninety days after sion, in its discretion and the result of such investigation special report. shall be embodied in a special report which shall be open to public inspection and may be included in the next annual report of the commission.
+Investigations of claims.
+SECTION 32.
+All claims against any railroad for loss of or damage to property from any cause, or for overcharge upon any shipments, or for any other service, if not acted upon within ninety days from the date of the filing of such claim with the railroad, may be investigated by the commission, in its discretion, and the results of such investigation shall be embodied in a special report which shall be open to public inspection and may be included in the next annual report of the commission.

-Section 32.
-A substantial compliance with the re- substantial quirements if this act shall be sufficient to give effect to all compliance with act shall not be declared inoperative, illegal or void for any omission of a technical nature in respect thereto.
+Technicality not to invalidate.
+SECTION 33.
+A substantial compliance with the requirements of this act shall be sufficient to give effect to all the rules, orders, acts and regulations of the commission, and they shall not be declared inoperative, illegal or void for any omission of a technical nature in respect thereto.